shen-tian/shen-tian.username.github.io/_drafts/fadecandy_revival_pt1.md

 ### Resistor changes

 A visual inspection of the Adafruit boards I have show 22Ohm resistors for R1 and R2 (USB D+/D-) instead of the 33Ohm components in the schematic.
-I have no idea why, and chances are it's not crucial.
+I have no idea why, and chances are, it's not crucial.
 I'm going to err on what went onto the manufactured boards.

 The current limiting resistor for the indicator LED is 470Ohm instead of 180Ohm.
 This might be related to the schematic specifying a yellow LED, whereas the boards are populated with a green one... though those two colours tend to have similar forward voltages (~2.1V), so it might just be there to make it a bit less bright.
 This is also unlikely to be critical.
-I've gone with 470.
+I ended up swapping the LED to a white one, and used a 220Ohm resistor.

 Lastly, the Eagle files specified 68Ohm for R4-R11.
 This matches the boards I have.
 However, the PDF schematic used 75Ohm.
 I've gone with 68Ohms.
 These resistors are there to reduce ringing, as discussed [here](https://forum.arduino.cc/t/arduino-ws2812b-data-pin-resistor/533031).
 There is no _right_ value, as it depends on what you are going to wire the board up to.